-Of course there is!
-There is such thing as a web scraper!
+Of course, there is!
+There is such a thing as a web scraper!

 It is used for contact scraping, online price change monitoring and price comparison, product review scraping (to watch the competition), gathering real estate listings, research, and tracking online presence and reputation.

 But you may be concerned about whether you need knowledge of coding to build such a web scraper.
 Don’t worry!
 There are many free web scrapers to help you build your own scraper without coding.
 This article is going to introduce several web scrapers for you to choose from!

 Import.io is web-based software for web scraping.
 Using highly sophisticated machine learning algorithms, it extracts text, URLs, images, documents and even screenshots from both list and detail pages with just a URL you type in.
 Data could be accessed through APIs, XLSX/CSV, Google sheet, etc. It allows you to schedule when to get the data and supports almost any combination of time, days, weeks, and months, etc. The best thing is that it even can give you a data report after extraction.

 Although with all these powerful functions, Import.io has canceled its free version and every user can just get a 7-day free trial.
 It currently has four paid versions with a different limit to extractors, queries, and functions: Essential ($299/month), Professional ($1,999/year), Enterprise ($4,999/year), and Premium ($9,999/year).